Single Cell Sequencing: Transform Your Immunology and Cancer Research from Bulk to Single Cell Analysis

 Single cell RNA sequencing, in particular, allows a researcher to identify complex heterogeneous cell types at a molecular level.
 For infectious disease research, single cell data analysis helps us understand our immune system responses to different pathogens.
 In cancer studies, this means a deeper understanding of the ecosystems of malignant cells; providing better resolution of the tumor microenvironment.
 This ultimately helps to more efficiently and effectively treat diseases by different modalities such as cell-based and immuno-therapies.

-In this webinar, please join our invited guest speakers as we discuss the advantages and challenges of single cell sequencing and how this technology has helped deliver a deeper understanding of disease and cellular biology in unique and complementary ways to other omics technologies.
+In this webinar, speakers discuss the advantages and challenges of single cell sequencing and how this technology has helped deliver a deeper understanding of disease and cellular biology in unique and complementary ways to other omics technologies.

 Speakers